 Getting out of your head

-A powerful factor in anxiety, depression, low self-esteem, unfulfilling relationships, and feeling helpless in life is from being stuck in our heads, not knowing how to get out.
+A powerful factor in anxiety, depression, relationship challenges and feeling helpless in life is from being stuck in our heads, not knowing how to get out.

 WHEN TALKING ABOUT YOUR PROBLEMS

 IS NOT ENOUGH.

 By combining the approaches of Body-Centered Psychotherapy, Mindfulness, and Western psychology, Hakomi & Somatic Experiencing are able to treat the entire person – body, heart, and brain.

 In order to change patterns and beliefs that we struggle to change, we must discover what is driving them.
 By slowing down and investigating our body's responses to the issues at hand, we can start to discover what even moments ago was unknown to us about what is really going on.
 From there, we start becoming skillfully adept at being able to include internal referencing to our feelings, emotions and sensations in how we are in life.